 Ideally, you should be doing strength training at least twice a week, with three days being even better.
 Each training session should last 30 to 60 minutes; however, this will depend on you.
 This will help you build up muscles without leaving your body too fatigued.

 Now, you’ll also need to consider whether you’re going to alternate your strength and running days or whether you’re going to train and run on the same day.
 Generally, you’ll be fine doing both sessions on the same day, and this will also leave you a full recovery day after.
 However, be careful of going too heavy on the weights and give yourself a couple of hours for your body to rest between your strength training and your run.

 As a runner, you should be going for heavier weights and fewer reps.
 This way, you’ll build up your strength without bulking up your muscles.
 Of course, the weight you lift will be dependent on you and whether you’ve already done some weight lifting before.

-For those who are just starting, it’s best to start with your body weight and perfect your form first.
+For runners who are just starting with strength training, it’s best to begin with your body weight and perfect your form first.
 After that, you should ideally go for a weight that you know will be too easy for you and perform three sets of 10 reps each.
 From here, you can test things out, adding more weight as you go.
 Generally, if the reps become quite strenuous during the last set, then you know that that will be a good weight to start with during your next strength training session.

 If you’re not familiar with the weights room at your gym, strength training gym classes are a great way to get started.